 - Survivor groups

-Visits are an opportunity to explore Sigmund and Anna Freud’s home, but also to use Freud’s life, thought and legacy as a starting point for personal and emotional reflection.
+Visits are an opportunity to explore Sigmund and Anna Freud’s home, and to reflect on Freud’s life, thought and legacy.

 How do I make a group booking?

 You can check our availability and make a booking enquiry on the booking page.

 You can find our T’s and C’s for group bookings here.

 Confused? use our group fee calculator.